ABD: Default Exception Abduction in Finite First Order Worlds: Default--Exception Abduction Tasks

 \subsection{ABD-Full: Abduction Under Full Observation}

 In ABD-Full, each world $W$ provides a complete interpretation of $P,Q,R,S$ under a closed-world assumption for the given domain (any unlisted atom is false).
+We write $\mathrm{SAT}(\varphi)$ to mean that the finite grounded formula $\varphi$ is satisfiable.
 A hypothesis $\alpha$ is \emph{valid} on a world $W$ if the repaired theory is satisfiable:

-An $\alpha$ solves an instance iff it is valid on \emph{all} training worlds.
+An $\alpha$ solves an instance iff it is valid on \emph{all} prompt worlds.

-\paragraph{Cost.} For a valid hypothesis, we define the per-world abnormality count \( \mathrm{cost}_W(\alpha)=|\{a\in D_W : W\models \alpha[a]\}|. \) The instance-level cost is the sum across worlds:
+\textbf{Cost.} For a valid hypothesis, we define the per-world abnormality count \( \mathrm{cost}_W(\alpha)=|\{a\in D_W : W\models \alpha[a]\}|. \) The instance-level cost is the sum across worlds:

-\paragraph{Lower-Bound Baseline and Gap.} To measure parsimony, we compare a model's cost to a solver-computed lower bound obtained by allowing $\Ab$ to be assigned freely (not necessarily definable by a single $\alpha$).
+\textbf{Lower-Bound Baseline and Gap.} To measure parsimony, we compare a model's cost to a solver-computed lower bound obtained by allowing $\Ab$ to be assigned freely (not necessarily definable by a single $\alpha$).
 Concretely, for each world we compute